 The Bottom Line

-Enamel paint is generally used to paint copper radiator pipes, plumbing pipes and gutters because it strongly bonds with the metal surface to reduce the peeling and chipping.
+Enamel paint is generally used to paint copper radiator pipes, plumbing pipes, and gutters because it strongly bonds with the metal surface to reduce peeling and chipping.

 However, due to the tough bond produced, removing the paint becomes hard when you want to refinish the surface.

 But that does not mean it’s impossible to take the paint off of copper.